Leuchtfeuer/auth0-for-typo3/README.md

 ```

 ##### Properties #####
-Auth0 properties can be mapped to existing properties of the TYPO3
+Auth0 properties can be mapped to existing properties of TYPO3
-backend or frontend user.
+backend or frontend users.
 You can configure this mapping via
 TypoScript.
 In this case, the key is the name of the TYPO3 database
 column and the value is the field key of the Auth0 user.<br>
 You can access the `user_metadata` or `app_metadata` values via dot
 syntax.
-On the same way you can access arrays or objects within the
+Using the same way you can access arrays or objects within the
 metadata property (e.g. `user_metadata.address.primary.zip`).
 ```
 plugin.tx_auth0.settings.propertyMapping {